Teaching punctuation rules? I have a punctuation guide for teachers and students!

 Below, I’ve included a basic punctuation guide for teachers and students.
 If you need talking points for grammar, these punctuation ideas should give you a starting point!

-I’m not going to write much about commas in this blog post!
+Lessons on punctuation almost always include commas, but I’m not going to write much about commas in this blog post!
 Commas are so intense and diverse that I wrote an entire blog post simply for commas.
 Check out my advice for teaching commas and download my free student handout.

 My favorite comma activity includes pictures.
 I created a goofy set of pictures and run students through all of the common comma rules; I call the activity Caption It.
 For each picture, students must write a sentence that employs a rule.
 For instance, I have a picture of a dog typing.
 Students must create a sentence that uses a comma of direct address.